Direct Loans for Americans (postgraduate)

 This information is for postgraduate students.
 If you're applying to an undergraduate course please see our information for undergraduate students.

-We recommend applying for your loan before you apply for your visa, as you may need to provide your loan confirmation as evidence of funding.
+3. We recommend you apply for your loan before you apply for a visa, as you may need to provide your loan confirmation as evidence of funding.

 • courses which are less than half-time